Does your dog sleep on your bed? It might be cute and cuddly, but it’s most likely not the best of ideas.

 To help with setting and maintaining such boundaries it’s a great idea to provide them with a comfortable sleep space.
 Luckily, this isn’t a difficult task as there are plenty of things like getting them a dog bed cushion, a special basket, or even building a kernel space for them under the stairs that can work well.
 After all, if they have a comfortable space that they are used to going to when bedtime rolls around you will be able to keep them off your bed that much easier.

-Lastly, when it comes to keeping the dog off of your bed, you need to realize that it will take time to achieve, especially if they have been used to sleeping there.
+Lastly, when it comes to keeping the dog off of your bed, you need to realize that it will take time to achieve.
+This case is especially true if they have been sleeping there until now.
 To that end, it’s important that you are firm, but patient when trying to change your dog’s behavior.

-Remember also to reward positive actions with treats, and you may even wish to install gates on the stairs or in particular rooms to prevent them from being able to access them, at least until they have learned that bedtime means they have to go get into their own bed, not yours!
+Remember also to reward positive actions with treats.
+Plus, you may even wish to install gates on the stairs or in particular rooms.
+This barracade will prevent them from being able to access them.
+That is, at least until they learn the lesson that bedtime means they have to go get into their own bed, not yours!